smirarab/sepp/README.TIPP.md

 2. TIPP relies on `blastn` for the binning of metagenomic reads, so BLAST needs to be downloaded and installed separately (learn more [here](http://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download)).
 Then, point the `BLAST` environment variable to your installation of `blastn`.
 Alternatively, you can manually point TIPP to the `blastn` installation by modifying the `tipp.config` file.

 3. TIPP performs abundance profiling uses a set of 40 marker genes.
-This reference dataset needs to be downloaded separately from [this repository](https://github.com/shahnidhi/TIPP_reference_package).
-Then, point the `REFERENCE` environment variable to this directory before installing TIPP.
-Alternatively, you can manually point TIPP to the reference directory by modifying the `tipp.config` file.
+This reference dataset needs to be downloaded separately from [here](https://obj.umiacs.umd.edu/tipp/tipp2-refpkg.tar.gz).
+Then, point the `REFERENCE` environment variable to the decompressed directory before installing TIPP.
+Alternatively, you can manually point TIPP to the reference dataset by modifying the `tipp.config` file.

 ---------------------------------------------